gsiekaniec/LOTUS/inputs_outputs_description/README.md

-# Description of the inputs/outputs needed to understand LOTUS
+# Description of the input/output files

 ## Filter